 Sade Roman

 Thank you, Sade!
-Is it impossible to get budget window treatments to look like high-end custom ones?
+Is it possible to get budget window treatments that look like high-end custom ones?

-With a little ingenuity and some clever ideas (none of them are mine), ;] much can be achieved to make budget window treatments look pretty damned good.
+But, with a little ingenuity and some clever ideas (none of them are mine), much can be achieved to make budget window treatments look pretty damned good.

-Plus, I have found some fantastic lower-priced alternatives, some of them, today!
+Plus, I have found some fantastic lower-priced alternatives.
 You’ll find those later on in the post.

-Before I go on… I realize that several readers are professional designers and some fabulous window treatment workrooms are represented here.
-Okay, I can see the smoke blowing out of your ears.
+Before I go on… I realize that several readers are professional designers or own window treatment workrooms.

-I want to make it clear to consumers that if you can swing it, there is nothing like custom curtains, draperies, valances, shades, etc. That is because these are going to be crafted by hand.
-And, a great workroom is going to create your window treatments with love and pride in the work that they do.
-And so many details can be customized.
-There is a choice of lining, header, trim, and more…
+I want to make it clear to consumers that if you can swing it, there is nothing like custom curtains, draperies, valances, shades, etc. That is because these are going to be crafted by hand by professionals who also know how to measure, how high to hang the drapes, how long they need to be, and 100s of other details that only years of experience can teach.

-These types of window treatments are super-labor-intensive.
-Thus you can expect to pay a lot more for that than something manufactured in China, in an automated process.
+These types of custom window treatments are super-labor-intensive.
+Thus, you can expect to pay a lot more for that than for something manufactured in China, in an automated process.

 Custom drapes and shades are very expensive.

-Therefore, if you can’t afford custom window treatments, please know that all is not hopeless.
-Therefore, if money is tight, we will go over some ways you can create the custom look for a fraction of the price.
+Still, if you can’t afford custom window treatments, please know that all is not hopeless.
+If money is tight, we will go over some ways you can create the custom look for a fraction of the price.

 So, let’s get started, as I’m excited to share all of this with you!